asamalik/tmp/article.md

 # Fedora developer portal

-Fedora developer portal has arised as idea from Mr. Josef Stribny and Mr. Petr Hracek.
-The aim of the portal is to give an overview about important development tools or projects in Fedora.
-Focus is targeted to beginners, advanced users or developers.
+Fedora developer portal has arised as an idea from Josef Stribny and Petr Hracek.
+The aim of the portal is to give an overview about important development tools and projects in Fedora.
+Focus is targeted on beginners, advanced users and developers.
-Can we ask question why to have that portal?
+You may as a question: why do we need that portal?
- Answer is really simple.
-In order that we make easy developers to develop applications on Fedora either on Fedora Workstation, Server or Cloud.
-Therefore it is needed to show and advise users how to use Fedora for given area.
-Sort of if we are able to cover a set of areas then Fedora will be pleasanter for users and developers.
+The answer is really simple: In order to make it easy for developers to develop applications on Fedora - which might be Fedora Workstation, Server or Cloud - we want to show them how to use Fedora easily and provide them with best practises.
+If we are able to cover a set of areas, then using Fedora will become a pleasant experience for users and developers.

-## For whom Fedora developer portal should serve for?
+## Who will use the portal?

-Fedora developer portal has the aim to make easy Fedora users as from developer point of view as to introduce new things which are available in Fedora.
-Fedora user therefore will have the overview:
+Fedora Developer Portal would show users how to develop on Fedora easily, and introduces them to new projects and tools that are available in Fedora.
+Fedora users will have an overview about:

-*   about new technologies,
+*   new technologies
-*   about available developer languages,
+*   available developer languages
-*   about projects released in each Fedora release cycle,
+*   projects released in each Fedora release cycle
-*   about important tools in Fedora (like Docker, Vagrant, DevAssistant etc.),
+*   important tools in Fedora (like Docker, Vagrant, DevAssistant etc.)
-*   about tools which can be used for development.
+*   other tools which can be used for development

-Portal should be of course used for users which would like to develop applications on Fedora.
-Each section, for which is user interested on, provides a guide how to setup environment or system for given area.
+The portal should be of course used by users which would like to develop applications on Fedora.
+Each section would provide a guide on how to setup an environment or system for given use-case.

-Nowadays portal looks like in following picture or directly on portal [https://developer-phracek.rhcloud.com/](https://developer-phracek.rhcloud.com/).
-However portal is still under development, and therefore, design of pages is going to redesign.
+Nowadays, the portal looks like this: [https://developer-phracek.rhcloud.com/](https://developer-phracek.rhcloud.com/).
+However, the portal is still under development -so the design of pages is going to change.

 ![](./Fedora_developer_portal_main.png)

-What is contents of Powerful Tools in Fedora can be seen on following picture or here [https://developer-phracek.rhcloud.com/tools.html](https://developer-phracek.rhcloud.com/tools.html).
+How the Powerful Tools section looks like can be seen on the following picture or here: [https://developer-phracek.rhcloud.com/tools.html](https://developer-phracek.rhcloud.com/tools.html).

 ![](./Fedora_developer_portal_tools.png)

 ## How to write a content for specific area?

-It is needed to cover parts with guides in order to provide condidates enough information about developement in Fedora.
+It is needed to cover all parts with guides in order to provide enough information about developement in Fedora.
 How to create a given area is described below.

-### How to clone portal
+### How to clone the repository

-Whole portal content is placed on GitHub repository [https://github.com/developer-portal/content](https://github.com/developer-portal/content).
-It is prerequisite to _fork_ our GitHub repository and clone the portal to your system.
+The whole portal content is placed in a GitHub repository [https://github.com/developer-portal/content](https://github.com/developer-portal/content).
+If you want to contribute, you need to _fork_ our GitHub repository and make a pull request.
+To make changes, you can either clone the repository to your system or use the web interface directly.

- This command can be used for it:
+To clone your repo, use the following command:

 <pre>  git clone git@github.com:{your_github_name}/content.git
   </pre>